nik-sm/raft/raft_proposal.md

 When the network is built using `docker-compose`, I will provide a dedicated docker volume for each node, to allow persistent data that simulates node failure+recovery.

+I will use Go's RPC package https://golang.org/pkg/net/rpc/, and decide between TCP or UDP as the underlying transport layer.

 Client data will simply be consecutive lines from a fixed data file, such as a few pages of a book.

 # Tests
 The final end-to-end test will be to compare the contents of a datafile on the client node to the final log on the raft nodes, and see that the contents are the same, despite all restarts of nodes, dropped messages, and reordering of messages.

-Each of these tasks will consist of writing 1 or more test functions, and simultaneously designing the go structs to perform the task.
+Each of these tasks will consist of writing at least 1 test functions, and simultaneously designing the go structs to perform the task, and then writing the implementation to satisfy the test.

 These tests will be divided into two main groups: single-node tests, and multi-node tests.